 Scapholunate dissociation usually presents following a fall with minimal swelling and pain localized over the dorsal scapholunate region.
 Presentation is often delayed in the absence of an associated fracture.
 Pain is increased by dorsiflexion.

-There is injury of the scapholunate interosseous ligament and radiolunate ligament.
-Mayfield et. al. have proposed a 4 stage process to describe perilunar wrist instability (see carpal dislocation) where scapholunate dissociation represents stage 1 2.
+Injury of the scapholunate interosseous ligament (complete tear of the dorsal compartment) and radiolunate ligament will result in scapholunate dissociation.
+Mayfield et. al. have proposed a 4 stage process to describe perilunar wrist instability where scapholunate dissociation represents stage 1 2.